Noise pollution: Wildlife

+Noise generated by traffic, ships, vehicles, and aircraft can affect the survivability of wildlife species and can reach undisturbed habitats.
+Although sounds are commonly present in the environment, anthropogenic noises are distinguishable due to differences in frequency and amplitude.
+Many animals use sounds to communicate with others of their species, whether that is for reproduction purposes, navigation, or to notify others of prey or predators.
+However, anthropogenic noises inhibit species from detecting these sounds, affecting overall communication within the population.
+Species such as birds, amphibians, reptiles, fishes, mammals, and invertebrates are examples of biological groups that are impacted by noise pollution.
+If animals cannot communicate with one another, this would result in reproduction to decline (not able to find mates), and higher mortality (lack of communication for predator detection).
+The study of these relationships between acoustic organisms, the acoustic environment, and resulting impacts is known as soundscape ecology or acoustic ecology.

 European robins living in urban environments are more likely to sing at night in places with high levels of noise pollution during the day, suggesting that they sing at night because it is quieter, and their message can propagate through the environment more clearly.
 The same study showed that daytime noise was a stronger predictor of nocturnal singing than night-time light pollution, to which the phenomenon often is attributed.
 Anthropogenic noise reduced the species richness of birds found in Neotropical urban parks.

 Zebra finches become less faithful to their partners when exposed to traffic noise.
 This could alter a population's evolutionary trajectory by selecting traits, sapping resources normally devoted to other activities and thus leading to profound genetic and evolutionary consequences.